ArtiN4N/417CBS/readme.md

 ```
 The visualizer is set to load map 49.
 If you really care, you can go into the file and change which map file it loads.

+Keep in mind the visualizer is for debugging purposes.
+Without particular dev libraries installed, it will not run correctly, as it relies on the raylib library.

 ## Data
 All data is using maps from https://movingai.com/benchmarks/mapf/index.html